temperodave/developer-documentation/README.md

 | Strict          | Very Sensitive  | Secure        | 4              |
 | Secret          | Hyper Sensitive | Private       | 5              |

-When a user tries to view the contents of a dataset, the Access Rating for that user's membership Access Rating is compaired to the datasets Table and Field Access Rating, if all three aspects of that user's aspect rating does not meet or match the access ratings of a field, then that field is hidden.
+When a user tries to view the contents of a dataset, the Access Rating for that user's membership Access Rating is compared to the datasets Table and Field Access Rating, if all three aspects of that user's aspect rating does not meet or match the access ratings of a field, then that field is hidden.

 ### Setting Access Ratings